enough-jainil/veena-tts-gradio-nvedia/README.md

 ![Image of gui](./img/image.png)

-> ⚠️ **Warning:** There is a known issue with the speakers – currently, only one or two voices work reliably.
-If you know how to fix this, please consider submitting a pull request!

 A beautiful and intuitive web interface for the **Veena Text-to-Speech model** developed by Maya Research.
 This Gradio application provides an easy-to-use interface for generating high-quality speech in Hindi, English, and code-mixed text.

 ## ✨ Features

 - **🌍 Multi-lingual Support**: Hindi, English, and code-mixed text
-- **🎭 4 Distinct Voices**: Choose from Kavya, Agastya, Maitri, and Vinaya
+- **🎭 11 Distinct Voices**: Choose from multiple professionally trained speakers
 - **🎛️ Advanced Controls**: Adjust temperature and top-p for speech variation
 - **📱 Responsive UI**: Modern, mobile-friendly interface
 - **⚡ Real-time Generation**: Quick speech synthesis with progress tracking